-That’s because over the last few years, a revolution in driving has begun.
+That’s because, over the last few years, a revolution in driving has begun.
 Connected technology, already responsible for such disruption in much of our everyday lives, is reshaping the automotive world in front of our eyes.
 So much so that global consultancy PwC forecasts that annual sales of connected car technologies will triple to €122.6 billion by 2021.
-It’s a topic we’re examining in detail over on /review, our customer magazine, but here’s a few modern car-buying questions our time traveler might not be prepared for.
+It’s a topic we’re examining in detail over on Road to revolution: from connected cars to new mobility in /review, our customer magazine, but here’s a few modern car-buying questions our time traveler might not be prepared for.

 What technology do you need inside?

 For a long time, advances in car technology were evolutionary – radios to cassettes to CDs, automatic windows and so on.
 But the ability to transmit and receive data has changed the game, and is really the cornerstone of today’s connected car.